 Discovery calls are critical for sales success because they help build rapport, uncover pain points, and position your solution strongly as a good answer to their needs.
 As the first conversation you have with a prospect, a good discovery call sets the stage for strong customer relationships and more sales.

 Top performing sales reps know that the more you understand your prospect’s needs, the better you can determine if you’re the right solution.
 If done well, a discovery call can lead to a closed deal and a long-term client relationship.
-With practice, discovery calls can become a key tool for converting more prospects into customers.
+With practice, discovery calls can become a key tool for converting more prospects into customers, and drive the success of your sales reps or sales call center.

 How to have an effective discovery call